 Burritt's education team offers numerous Interactive Virtual Field Trips for your class to experience history, science, the arts and more.
-These virtual field trips are hosted live by a Burritt educator who will present the lesson at a grade appropriate level and be available for questions.
+These virtual field trips are hosted live by a Burritt educator who will present the lesson at a grade-appropriate level and be available for questions.
 Many of our programs include hands-on activities during the lesson, as well as optional before and after activities.
 We will send you directions and supply lists as needed for hands-on activities and for activities that you can do before and after the Interactive Virtual Field Trip.
 The costs of these programs is \$65 for up to 30 children and \$2.00 per child thereafter.
+Prices quoted do not include tax.